GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 ### Register the action {: #browser }

-Declare the "action" field in the manifest to keep the icon colorized which indicates the extension is active.
+In order to use the `action` API, the extension's [manifest][manifest-file] must contain an `"action"` key.
+This informs the browser that the extension will customize the action.

 ```json
 {